 Hoa Lo Prison, more popularly known as the "Hanoi Hilton", is a museum near the French Quarter of Hanoi, Vietnam.
 It was first built in the late 1890s by Vietnam's French colonizers as a central prison (Maison Centrale) for Vietnamese criminals.

-As mastery of North Vietnam passed over from the French to the Japanese to the Vietnamese Communists, the prisoners changed as well -- Vietnamese Communists imprisoned by the fearful French authorities gave way to American prisoners of war and Vietnamese prisoners of conscience.
+As mastery of North Vietnam passed over from the French to the Japanese to the Vietnamese Communists, the prisoners changed as well – Vietnamese Communists imprisoned by the fearful French authorities gave way to American prisoners of war (POWs) taken during the Vietnam War.

 Getting to the Hanoi Hilton

-Hoa Lo Prison is most easily accessible by taxi; 1 Pho Hoa Lo is right at the corner of Pho...
-Ha Ba Trung, south of Hoan Kiem Lake on the lip of the French Quarter.
+Hoa Lo Prison is most easily accessible by taxi; 1 Pho Hoa Lo is right at the corner of Pho Ha Ba Trung, south of Hoan Kiem Lake on the lip of the French Quarter (Google Maps).
 Read about transportation in Hanoi.